WoodmenLife: Broadcasting

 The organization played an important role in broadcast history, inaugurating broadcasting service on November 27, 1922, on its radio station WOAW, with a signal that reached ships in the Atlantic and Pacific Oceans from its 500-watt (later 1,000 watt, and eventually 5,000 watt) transmitters.
 In 1926, the station became WOW after the ship SS Henry J. Bibble, which had held the call sign, was retired from service.

 In 1943 the society decided to retire from broadcasting, and leased the station to a group of local investors who formed Radio Station WOW, Inc. The society assigned the FCC license to the group.

 Meredith Corporation acquired the stock of the company in 1951, which by that time had placed a companion television station on the air (now WOWT).
 Meredith added an FM station in 1961 (now KEZO-FM).

 In 1999, Journal Broadcast Group changed the AM station's rare three-letter call sign to KOMJ.
 With a subsequent program format change in 2005, the station became KXSP.
+After being purchased by Walnut Radio, LLC; the callsign of the station was reverted to WOW in July 2026.